The Myrtle Rust National Action Plan

-The Myrtle Rust in Australia: A draft Action Plan can be downloaded here.
+The Myrtle Rust in Australia: National Action Plan can be downloaded (screen version) or booklet printable version here.

-The draft Action Plan is supported by Myrtle Rust reviewed: The impacts of the invasive plant pathogen Austropuccinia psidii on the Australian environment (R.O.
-Makinson 2018), a valuable resource to be read in conjunction with the draft Action Plan.
+The Action Plan is supported by Myrtle Rust reviewed: The impacts of the invasive plant pathogen Austropuccinia psidii on the Australian environment (R.O.
+Makinson 2018), a valuable resource to be read in conjunction with the National Action Plan.

-For further information on the progress of the Plan, please email email@example.com.
+For further information on the Plan, please email email@example.com.